welbornprod/timeitcompare/README.md

 ------------------
 ```
 Usage:
-    timeitcomp -h | -v
+    timeitcomp.sh -h | -v
-    timeitcomp [-e=executable...]
+    timeitcomp.sh [-e=executable...] [-o] [-s code...]
 [CODE...] [-- ARGS...]

 Options:
     CODE                  : One or more code snippets to compare.
-                        If no snippets are given, input is read from stdin.
+                            If a file name is given, it will be read.
                             You can force reading from stdin by passing -.
-                        If a file name is given, it will be read and used.
+                            Default: stdin
     ARGS                  : Extra arguments for timeit.
                             Must be last, and come after the -- separator.
-                        This is where --setup can be passed.
     -e=exe,--exe=exe      : Executable to use.
+This flag can be set
+                            multiple times.
+All code snippets will be used
+                            once per executable.
                             Default: python3
-                        This flag can be set multiple times.
-                        All code snippets will be used once per executable.
     -h,--help             : Show this message and exit.
+    -o,--overhead         : Account for some of the overhead of using
+                            timeit to run these snippets.
+                            Times the execution of a simple 'pass'
+                            statement for each executable, and subtracts
+                            that from each snippet's run time.
+    -s code,--setup code  : Setup code for timeit (same as timeit -s).
+                            Can be used multiple times.
     -v,--version          : Show version and exit.
 ```

 Installation: